 A girl acrobat holds in each hand a short stick connected with a string.
-With deft movements of the hands the diabolo placed on the string begins twirling, giving off pleasant sounds as it begins to twirl faster and faster.
+With deft movements of the hands, the diabolo placed on the string begins twirling, giving off pleasant sounds as it begins to twirl faster and faster.

 It moves up and down and left and right on the string.
 The intensity of the sound increases with speed but the dancing diabolo is perfectly docile in the hands of the girl.
-At times she makes it swing round her waist, then round her arms or legs.
+At times she makes it swing around her waist, then round her arms or legs.

 When the performance is given in cooperation with other girls, each sends her own flying into the air, to be caught on its descent on the waiting string of another.
 Sometimes three or four diabolos are rolling merrily on one string, racing like happy children.

 A brick carving unearthed from a tomb of the Han Dynasty shows a handstand figure with a pagoda of bowls so it can be concluded that this performance existed more than 2,000 years ago.
 It is another traditional item in the world of Chinese acrobatics.

 In recent years this performance has become more specialized.
 Previously performed by a single acrobat on a stool, it is now done in cooperation with two people.

 One acrobat, standing on top of the other, performs various feats with a Pagoda of Bowls, such as with one foot standing on the other’s head, one-hand stand, and passing the bowls from head to foot or vice versa.